-Where pupils have a disability, the requirement of the Equality Act 2010 will apply.
+Where children have a disability, the requirements of the Equality Act 2010 will apply.

-Where pupils have an identified special need, the SEND Code of Practice will also apply.
+Where children have an identified special need, the SEND Code of Practice will also apply.

 We recognise that medical conditions may impact social and emotional development as well as having educational implications.